bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitTrapeze.md

 ## Floquet multipliers computation

 A **not very precise** algorithm for computing the Floquet multipliers is provided.
 The method, dubbed Quick and Dirty (QaD), is not numerically very precise for large / small Floquet exponents.

+>Note that the computation of the eigenvalues can be iterative or direct based on the eigensolver passed in arguments.

 It amounts to computing the eigenvalues of